LohanVaddepally/networking-labs-portfolio/00-README.md

 - TCP/IP, VLANs, OSPF, ACLs, STP
 - Network diagrams and lab documentation

-Each folder in this repository represents an individual lab or assignment and includes configuration files, diagrams, and a short explanation of the work performed.
+Each folder in this repository represents an individual lab and assignment, and includes configuration files, diagrams, and a short explanation of the work performed.